 If you’re tired of ham, or maybe a vegetarian that still eats eggs, give our recipe for asparagus benedict a try.
-We really think you’ll like our Chevre sauce, made with goat cheese and honey mustard.
+We really think you’ll like our chevre sauce, made with goat cheese and Dijon mustard.
 Get our Asparagus Benedict with Chevre-Dijon Sauce recipe.

 Crab is a popular substitute for ham in eggs benedict, especially if you are lucky enough to get access to some fresh stuff (hello Maryland!).
 Served on a fresh made lemon chive biscuit, our crab benedict is a special treat for brunch.
 Get our Crab Benedict and Lemon-Chive Biscuits recipe.